MicrosoftDocs/cpp-docs/docs/standard-library/tai-clock-class.md

 ## Remarks

 This clock reports International Atomic Time (TAI, from the French *temps atomique international*).
 International Atomic Time uses a weighted average of many atomic clocks to track time.
-TAI time is useful in the scientific community.

-This clock is different from UTC time.
-The difference is that a leap second is occasionally added to UTC time to keep the difference between UTC time and UT1 (solar time) within +- 0.9 seconds.
-A discrepancy gradually accrues between the time kept by an atomic clock and the time kept by measuring the rotation speed of the earth.
-The discrepancy is because the earth's rotation speed is irregular.
-It slows down over time by about one second every 1.5 years, and sometimes speeds up.
+Time kept by the TAI clock is different from UTC time.
+The difference is that a leap second is occasionally added to UTC time to keep the difference between UTC time and UT1 (solar time) within +- 0.9 seconds of each other.
+A discrepancy gradually accrues between the time kept by an atomic clock and the time kept by measuring the rotation of the earth.
+A discrepancy accrues because the earth's rotation speed is irregular.
+It slows down over time by about one second every 1.5 years, thought it also sometimes speeds up.
 TAI time doesn't track this discrepancy.
 As of this writing, TAI time is 37 seconds ahead of UTC time.
-That's because of the leap seconds that have been inserted since 1972, and the initial difference of 10 seconds at the start of 1972.
+That's because of an initial difference of 10 seconds at the start of 1972, plus the leap seconds that have been inserted since 1972.

 The clock's epoch, or the date and time from which it starts measuring time, is `1958-01-01 00:00:00`.